saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 * The ***touch*** command

 ##Unix Text Editors
 A text editor basically lets you add, change, and rearrange text easily through the terminal's command line.
-There are some options included with the Mac OSx:
+There are some options included with the Mac OS X:

 ###vi (Visual Editing Mode), vim (Improved version of vi)
 ![Visual Editing Mode](/assets/images/vim.png)
-It's been around for a long time and it's many people's favorite, but faces some user-friendliness problem.
-Altough the enhanced version of it (vim) offers extensions to add extras functionalities; e.g., *syntax highlighting*, *new editing commands*, and even *mouse support*, to mitigate that problem.
+It's been around for a long time and it's many people's favorite, but faces some user-friendliness problems.
+Although the enhanced version of it (vim) offers extensions to add extras functionalities; e.g., *syntax highlighting*, *new editing commands*, and even *mouse support*, to mitigate that problem.
 ###emacs (Editor Macros)
 ![Editor Macros](/assets/images/emacs.png)
-Probably the most powerfull text editor out there.
-It's referred as the swiss army knife by many due to extensive capabilities and the ability of creating macros to automate recurrent tasks.
+Probably the most powerful text editor out there.
+It's referred to as the swiss army knife by many due to its extensive capabilities and the ability to create macros to automate recurrent tasks.
 ###pico (Pine Composer), nano (Improved version of pico)
 ![Nano](/assets/images/nano.png)
-It has all the basics editing features, and it's probably the easiest to learn. nano, the enhanced version of pico, is my personal favorite to do simple and basic text editing due to its simplicity and limited commands.
+It has all the basic editing features, and it's probably the easiest to learn. nano, the enhanced version of pico, is my personal favorite to do simple and basic text editing due to its simplicity and limited commands.

-These are just a few options that come out of the box with your operating system, if you would like to check them all you could go over [this](https://en.wikipedia.org/wiki/List_of_text_editors) Wikipedia page.
+These are just a few options that come out of the box with your operating system, if you would like to check them all you could go over to [this](https://en.wikipedia.org/wiki/List_of_text_editors) Wikipedia page.

 ##Direct output to a file (Output Redirection)
-We're going to dig deeper into this topic on another post in the future, but for now you only need to know that you can also create a file by redirecting the output of a command, using the ***'>'*** operator.
+We're going to dig deeper into this topic in another post in the future, but for now you only need to know that you can also create a file by redirecting the output of a command, using the ***'>'*** operator.

-Check following **who** command which redirects complete output of the command to a file named users in the current directory.
+Check following **who** command which redirects the complete output of the command to a file named users in the current directory.
 {% highlight bash %}
 $ who > users
 $